-Through the Life Skills curriculum, students are taught to manage risk and make positive choices with respect to their own personal well-being, their relationships with others and within their role in the wider world.
+Through the Life Skills curriculum, students are taught to manage risk and make positive choices in respect of their own personal well-being, their relationships with others and within their role in the wider world.
 We teach students to empathise with others, and the importance of Protected Characteristics, SMSC, as well as British Values.